at-cg/Hands-On-Tutorials/Demo 1 /README.md

 ./ropebwt3/ropebwt3 mem sars-cov-2_genomes_index.fmd genome1.fa

 # How many hits?
+# The output format of ropebwt3 mem is not very intuitive
+# You will see an output sentence with four fields.
+The forth value in that sentence conveys the number of hits.
 ```
 Next, download a custom DNA sequence associated with spike gene of a SARS-CoV-2 strain from [here](https://www.ncbi.nlm.nih.gov/gene/43740568) and repeat the above search.
 ```